 In order to properly train your Shiba Inu, it is important to understand what motivates your Shiba Inu the most.

 For the most part, I can get to the point and tell you that most Shiba Inus are motivated by food.
-Toys and praise just won’t do the trick.
+For the most part, toys and praise just won’t do the trick.

 For Shibas, the treat reward system works best.

 In fact, based on animal studies, (Fukuzawa and Hayashi, 2013; Okamoto et al 2009) Companion Animal Psychology reports that the treat reward system is the #1 method to train a dog. https://www.companionanimalpsychology.com/2017/04/the-ultimate-dog-training-tip.html

 If you are training a Shiba Inu puppy, make sure your puppy is comfortable, and keep the sessions short and positive.